enetwarch/pomodoro-timer/README.md

 ### Settings

 There is **no dynamic UI** that will help the user change the settings.
 The website will instead base it off of the personal hard-coded settings I set.
-The background color will also change when the timer is running depending on the Pomodoro state, this will **default to black** if the timer is idle.
+The background color and favicon will change when the timer is running depending on the Pomodoro state, this will **default to black** if the timer is idle.

 * **Work Minutes**: Red background, 50 minutes
 * **Rest Minutes**: Blue background, 10 minutes